UPDATED: March 15, 2020 |

 - SERVICED FIRST: Each home watch provider runs their business uniquely.
 However, most companies give a “serviced first” perk to their weekly clients and my company does the same.
 I offer two frequencies for my home watch clients (weekly and twice a month).
 All clients are treated equally and offered the same service with the exception of emergencies and natural disasters.
 In those situations, my weekly clients are always placed at the top of the list.
 When Hurricane Irma made landfall in Southwest Florida back in September 2017, resources were stretched.
 The hurricane past through on a Sunday evening, Monday was the day to go out and assess damage at our own homes, and Tuesday was the first day to go out and assess damage at our clients’ homes.
 The first clients to be serviced were our weekly clients.
 A post storm check was completed for every weekly client’s home by the end of day Tuesday.
 All other clients were serviced as quickly as possible after that.
 Servicing my weekly clients first when an emergency or a natural disaster hits, is my small way of saying thank you for the constant and continued business provided to my company year round from those clients.

-- TECHNOLOGY: Some prospective home watch clients feel that their Wi-Fi thermostat and video cameras are enough to get them by when they away.
+- TECHNOLOGY: Some prospective home watch clients feel that their Wi-Fi thermostat and video cameras are enough to get them by when they are away.
 While those are very good devices to utilize, they should never replace a trusted home watch professional from visiting your home to conduct a home watch inspection/check.
 Those devices are great if you have a temperature/humidity spike or if there is criminal activity at your home.
 However, those devices won’t know if a significant roof leak was to occur in your back bedroom ceiling.
-If the leak happened today, and we had several days of heavy summer rain, what kind of water damage could be sustained in 7 days or in 14 days?
+If the leak happened today, and we had several days of heavy summer rain, what kind of water damage would be sustained in 7 days or in 14 days?
 Again, this is another reason to utilize a weekly home watch service.

 - WHAT IFS: No one wants to spend money on “what ifs”.
 Unfortunately, if you are not prepared for the “what ifs”, then you could be stuck with the “could haves, would haves, and should haves” after the fact.
 I view home watch as a necessity in an unoccupied or vacant home.
 It’s essentially like an insurance policy.
 No one likes to pay for insurance, but when something does go wrong, you are sooo glad you have it!
 If you truly stop and think about the kind of investment your Florida home is, then home watch is a no-brainer.
 If you are going to utilize home watch, then I would strongly encourage you to utilize a weekly home watch service.